-I relax and get into a Turkish mood by taking a Turkish bath or Hamam.
-Because of the Islamic emphasis on personal cleanliness, the baths have been an important part of daily life since medieval times.
+I relax and get into a Turkish mood by taking a Turkish bath, or hamam.
+Because of the Islamic emphasis on personal cleanliness, the baths has been an important part of daily life since medieval times.

 After the sauna, the cleansing process crescendos into an exhilarating ritual of washing, scrubbing, and sudsing that literally deep-cleans the pores of the skin.

-Colorful Kusadasi is fun but I use it as a springboard from which to dive deeper into Turkey.
+Colorful Kuşadası is fun, but I use it as a springboard from which to dive deeper into Turkey.
 Just a few miles away is Ephesus, the ancient home of the Ephesians.
-If you can't find the bus stop don't worry, between stations you can flag down a minibus.
-This one's heading for Ephesus.
+If you can’t find the bus stop don’t worry; between stations you can flag down a minibus.
+This one’s heading for Ephesus.

-Meli: Ephesus was one of the biggest metropolis of the Roman Empire in the time of Christ, It had a population of 250,000.
-Can you imagine only about 15% of it has been excavated?
+Meli: Ephesus was one of the biggest metropolises of the Roman Empire in the time of Christ, It had quarter of a million population — 250,000 people lived here.
+Can you imagine only 15 percent of it has been excavated?

 Meli: This temple was built in the second century A.D. and it was dedicated to the Emperor Hadrian.
-They put Medusa up there to scare away evil spirits.
-She's apparently doing her job right — the temple survived.
+They put Medusa up there to scare off the evil spirits.
+She’s apparently doing her job right — the temple survived.

 Just off the main drag, we found some public toilets.

-Meli: 2,000 years ago in Ephesus, they took so much pride in their toilets; they had mosaics on the floor, frescoes on the walls.
-They even had a musician on the platform there — the music was not for esthetic purposes, but to compete with the noise going around here with 48 people using it at the same time!
+Meli: Two thousand years ago in Ephesus, they took so much pride in their toilets; they had mosaics on the floor, frescoes on the walls.
+They even had a musician on the platform there — the music was not for aesthetic purposes, it was to compete with the noise going around here, with 48 people using it at the same time!

-Meli: This was the 3rd largest library of its time, after the one in Alexandria, Egypt, and Pergamum, Turkey.
-Not only were they able to build such a beautiful building but they had gorgeous architecture; double walls surrounded the library so air ventilated through it, so insects and humidity wouldn't deteriorate the books and papyrus parchment.
+This was the third largest library of its time, after the one in Alexandria, Egypt, and Pergamum, Turkey.
+Not only were they able to build such a beautiful building, but they had gorgeous architecture; double walls surrounded the library, air ventilated through it, so insects and humidity wouldn’t deteriorate the scrolls of papyrus and parchment.

-The local crafts people produced these little Artemis statues.
-When they realized Paul's message would ruin their businesses, they started a riot.
-Can you imagine this theater filled with 25,000 people shouting for two hours in one angry voice, "Great is Artemis of the Ephesians" Paul was driven out of town.
-He had to give his message by letter and because of that, we've got Paul's letter to the Ephesians in the Bible.
+The local crafts people produced these little statues of Artemis.
+When they realized Paul’s message would ruin their businesses, they started a riot.
+Can you imagine this theater filled with 25,000 people shouting in one angry voice for two hours, “Great is Artemis of the Ephesians”?
+Paul was driven from the town.
+He had to give his message by letter and because of that, we’ve got Paul’s letter to the Ephesians in the Bible.